zhenglongli-source/star-shaped-polygon-decomposition/README.md

 The optional PolyPartition backend is included under its own license in `third_party/polypartition/`.

-If you find this repository useful, a citation, link, or GitHub star is appreciated.
+Attribution by citation or repository link is appreciated.